-Amy Billett, MD
+Amy Billett MD

-Amy Billett’s personal passion is to improve quality and safety of pediatric health care by making it easier for health care workers, patients and families to do their “jobs” better.
+Amy Billett’s personal passion is to improve the quality and safety of pediatric health care by making it easier for health care workers, patients and families to do their “jobs” better.
 She has focused on improving systems of care to maximize safety and quality since 1998, including multiple efforts improving chemotherapy safety.

-She was a founding faculty member of the Childhood Cancer and Blood Disorders Network, a national quality improvement collaborative, that successfully reduced inpatient catheter-associated bloodstream infections by 30% in pediatric hematology/oncology patients.
-She led “Team Line” at DanaFarber/Boston Children’s which pioneered the development of a patient/family learning curriculum to ensure optimal line care in the home and prevent ambulatory catheter-associated blood stream infections.
-Amy currently co-leads the American Society of Clinical Oncology taskforce for pediatric oncology quality measures, is a member of the American Society of Hematology Committee on Quality, and is leading the American Society of Pediatric Hematology/Oncology Leadership Development taskforce.
+She was a founding faculty member of the Childhood Cancer and Blood Disorders Network, a national quality improvement collaborative, that successfully reduced inpatient catheter-associated bloodstream infections by 30% in pediatric hematology/oncology inpatients.
+She led “Team Line” at Dana Farber/Boston Children’s which pioneered the development of a patient/family learning curriculum to ensure optimal line care in the home and prevent ambulatory catheter-associated blood stream infections.
+Amy has served on the American Society of Clinical Oncology chemotherapy safety standards working group, the American Society of Pediatric Hematology/Oncology Leadership Development taskforce, the Solutions for Patient Safety Ambulatory Foundations taskforce and is currently a member of the American Society of Hematology Committee on Quality.